My Main Page with Links to My Other

 possible.
 Hostility was muted by asserting that we were merely enjoying our

-manipulation was going on, it was other people who were being manipulated, not
+manipulation went on, it was other people being manipulated, not

 us.